 The area around the station is also coveted; for detached Edwardian and modern houses, look in Warwick Road, Avenue Road and Thorn Grove.

 The popular villages — all pretty, with a fine range of property — include the Hadhams, the Pelhams and the Lavers, as well as Braughing, Clavering and Hatfield Broad Oak.

 The local scene

-Bishop’s Stortford itself is a gracious and thriving market town, with an excellent selection of shops and restaurants, a traditional market on Thursdays and Saturdays, a monthly farmers’ market and regular continental markets.
+Bishop’s Stortford itself is a friendly and thriving market town, with an excellent selection of shops and restaurants, a traditional market on Thursdays and Saturdays, a monthly farmers’ market and regular continental markets.
 Sworders Field hosts community events, fairs, circuses and the annual Cazfest music festival, and we are proud to sponsor the recently established Bishop’s Stortford College Festival of Literature each year.

 Further cultural events are provided by the Rhodes Arts Complex, which presents a varied programme of theatre, exhibitions, film, dance, music and comedy, and there are numerous sports clubs, including the highly respected Bishop’s Stortford Rugby Club.
 The rural community supports a wide range of country and equestrian sports and pursuits.

 Its superb transport links make Bishop’s Stortford prime commuter territory.
 The M11 runs past the town to connect with the M25 to the south, and provides fast access to Cambridge to the north.

 Stansted Airport is next door, and the Stansted Express provides a fast mainline service to London Liverpool Street, with direct services taking approximately 38 minutes.